Docky37/alerts/readme.md

-# SafetyNet - Alerts v1.6.1 release
+# SafetyNet - Alerts v1.6.2 release

 ### Infos
 author: 		Thierry 'Docky' SCHREINER   -   DA Java student - Open ClassRooms

 mentored by:	Yann 'Monsieur Plus' IRRILO

-release date:	30/04/2020
+release date:	01/05/2020

 ### Content
+This thirteenth release v1.6.2 fix the inactive httptrace actuator bug and adds details in health one.

-This twelve release v1.6.1 modifies setter, getter & constructor of PersonInfoDTO & MedicalRecord to avoid the exposition of internal representation by returning reference to mutable object and replaces bad practices (!= comparison in MedicalMapping).
+The twelfth one v1.6.1 modifies v1.6.2 setter, getter & constructor of PersonInfoDTO & MedicalRecord to avoid the exposition of internal representation by returning reference to mutable object and replaces bad practices (!= comparison in MedicalMapping).

 Previous releases contains :